eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Physical Panel
 --------------

-In this panel it will appear the Entities discovered by the monitor that refers to physical entities.
+In this subpanel it will appear the Entities discovered by the monitor that refers to physical entities.
 There are three different kind of physical entities, *Host*, *User* and *Process*.
 These entities refer to the main information of the machine and the context where an application using *Fast DDS* is running.